-How Much Does a Medicare Supplement Plan Cost?
+How Much Does a Medicare Supplement Insurance Plan Cost?

 If you’re enrolled in Medicare, or will soon be eligible for the program, you may be thinking about buying a Medicare Supplement insurance plan to work alongside your Medicare Part A and Part B coverage.
 Medicare insurance Supplement insurance plans (also known as Medigap plans) are offered by private insurance companies and are designed to help pay out-of-pocket costs for services covered under Medicare Part A and Part B, such as deductibles, copayments, and coinsurance.
 Medicare supplement insurance coverage for these out-of-pocket expenses varies by plan type.